badlandz/badlandz-nvim-init.lua/README.md

 ![Screenshot from 2024-04-11 21-28-10](https://github.com/badlandz/nolua.vim/assets/30945171/e888625b-662d-4dd1-a3bd-c6029f480e52)

-HOWEVER: telescope is broken, leader key is "\"

 There are many requirements for setup, and the documentation for setup can be found by the plugin maintainers.
 I will provide more information when I have time.

 ## Test Area

+This area can be edited and played with in vim, to make sure the plugins are working:

 * [ ] This is task 1  #6ef6b5fa
 * [ ] This is task 2  #3625486d
 		* [ ] Do this before task 2  #10f58606
 		### Format Issue displaying in GitHub

-This links to a [New README](new/README.md)
+This links to a [New README](new/README.md) created using the editor, you will create one on your system when you use it.

 # BUGS